 - ArcGIS Enterprise 10.5 and Portal for ArcGIS 10.3.1 and 10.4.1 have limited support for markup.
 Shared markup shows it as a Feature Collection (not as a Markup item).

-- If you add markup that was created and shared with Explorer for ArcGIS 17.1.2 or earlier to a new map in ArcGIS Online or ArcGIS Enterprise and open the new map in Explorer, the markup won't render.
-The markup renders if it's created with Explorer for ArcGIS 18.1 or later.
+- If you add markup that was created and shared with ArcGIS Explorer 17.1.2 or earlier to a new map in ArcGIS Online or ArcGIS Enterprise and open the new map in Explorer, the markup won't render.
+The markup renders if it's created with ArcGIS Explorer 18.1 or later.